 "Executive Compensation and Succession Planning-Related Fees" consist of fees for professional services billed by each consultant or advisor, or any of its affiliates, that are related to determining compensation and succession planning for any of the Corporation's directors and/or executive officers.
-WTW billed the Corporation \$84,208 in Executive Compensation and Succession Planning-Related Fees in the fiscal year 2019, \$221,718 in 2018 and \$70,429 in 2017.
+WTW and Mercer billed the Corporation an aggregate of \$92,468, \$63,459 and \$171,222 in Executive Compensation and Succession Planning-Related Fees in 2020, 2019 and 2018, respectively.